-1 force them to pay millions, if not billions, of dollars in fees.
-This is what we are 2 up to now.
-As a country, we are going to get in the middle of a contractual 3 negotiation, something that is 80 percent built, and we are going to fine 4 international companies that do business in our country, make them breach their 5 contract?
-6 Shell Oil will also be sanctioned.
-They employ more than 17,000 7 employees in the U.S., ironically, many of them in Texas Port Arthur, Deer 8 Park, Houston, 11 other locations in the U.S. Last year they paid the U.S. 9 government \$6.3 billion in taxes.
+- 2 up to now.
+As a country, we are going to get in the middle of a contractual - 3 negotiation, something that is 80 percent built, and we are going to fine - 4 international companies that do business in our country, make them breach their - 5 contract? - 6 Shell Oil will also be sanctioned.
+They employ more than 17,000 - 7 employees in the U.S., ironically, many of them in Texas -- Port Arthur, Deer - 8 Park, Houston, 11 other locations in the U.S. Last year they paid the U.S. - 9 government \$6.3 billion in taxes.
 We are going to sanction Shell?
-BASF will also 10 be sanctioned.
+BASF will also - 10 be sanctioned.
 They have their headquarters in Florham Park, New Jersey.
-They 11 employ, like, 20,000 people in North America.
-I remember them because as a kid 12 they are big in Freeport, Texas.
+They - employ, like, 20,000 people in North America.
+I remember them because as a kid - they are big in Freeport, Texas.
 They have a couple thousand people.
-It is a few 13 miles away from where I grew up.
+It is a few - miles away from where I grew up.
 BASF is a big name.
-Sure they are a German 14 company, but we have international companies that are all over our country.
-15 They have other locations in Union, New Jersey, Beaumont, Texas, Port Arthur, 16 Houston, Pasadena, Texas, 40 other locations across 23 States.
-17 The CEO of Wintershall, the CEO of Uniper, and the CEO of OMV these 18 are companies involved with building the pipeline this is, I quote from an U.S. Senate Committee on Foreign Relations Business Meeting article in National Interest: "Nord Stream 2 simply provides another option for consumers and increases competition.
-Competition between suppliers helps keep prices down, which is what a healthy market for a fungible product dictates."
+Sure they are a German - company, but we have international companies that are all over our country. - 15 They have other locations in Union, New Jersey, Beaumont, Texas, Port Arthur, - Houston, Pasadena, Texas, 40 other locations across 23 States. - 17 The CEO of Wintershall, the CEO of Uniper, and the CEO of OMV -- these - are companies involved with building the pipeline -- this is, I quote from an

+1 article in National Interest: "Nord Stream 2 simply provides another option for 2 consumers and increases competition.
+Competition between suppliers helps 3 keep prices down, which is what a healthy market for a fungible product 4 dictates."
 5 I think the thing is we mistake something that really Adam Smith talked 6 about in Wealth of Nations.
 In Wealth of Nations, he talks about how exchanges are 7 mutual arrangements where both sides benefit.
 So if I am in Europe and I give \$1 8 billion to Russia and they give me oil, I do not give them \$1 billion unless I value 9 their oil more than the \$1 billion.
 They do not give me their oil unless they value 10 the \$1 billion more.
 It is a win-win situation.
 It is a transaction where both are 11 interdependent and both perceive a victory or they would not trade.
 One wants 12 the oil, one wants the money, and they all want whatever they are going to get 13 more than the other.
-And so the thing is to look at this and say, oh, they are going to be 14 15 completely dependent on Russia.
+14 And so the thing is to look at this and say, oh, they are going to be 15 completely dependent on Russia.
 Well, Russia will be completely dependent on 16 their money, and there are all kinds of other places that are going to sold.
-This is 17 not going to work, but really for the people who say they are for our transatlantic who has its U.S. corporate headquarters, ironically again, in Houston, Texas and employs some 7,000 Americans at 62 locations across U.S. They paid \$4 billion in U.S. taxes.
-You are going to sanction them, too.
-Since 2015, they have invested \$3 billion in the United States.

-18 partners, you are doing the opposite here.
-ENGIE is a French energy company
+This is 17 not going to work, but really for the people who say they are for our transatlantic 18 partners, you are doing the opposite here.
+ENGIE is a French energy company LLS SENATE COMMITTEE ON FOREIGN RELATIONS